Keena Ford and the Field Trip Mix-Up

 At the same time, Keena and her class travel to the U.S. Capitol to meet with their Congressman – Representative Palmer Thomas.
 There they learn a little about how the U.S. Federal government is organized and how it works. (“They make rules for our whole country to follow.”)
 And she learns a lot about the U.S. Capitol.
 (Which Founding Father is standing on another Founders’ foot in a famous painting in the Capitol?)

 Of course, there’s plenty of Keena stuff along the way.
 She learns all about thesauruses and synonyms.
-She also has a running squabble w/ her classmate Tiffany about who gets to be in which place in line (do you remember jockeying to be the caboose in 2nd grade?) – which ends up causing the ‘mix-up’ at the Capitol.
+She also has a running squabble with her classmate Tiffany about who gets to be in which place in line (do you remember jockeying to be the caboose in 2nd grade?) – which ends up causing the ‘mix-up’ at the Capitol.

-Melissa Thomson helps Keena navigate these waters with brisk humour and ever-present empathy.
+Melissa Thomson helps Keena navigate these waters with brisk humor and ever-present empathy.
 You root for Keena even when she over-reaches.
 And you know your readers will end up learning the same valuable life lessons she does.

 [Note: If you can’t get enough Keena, check out Keena Ford and the Secret Journal Mix-Up.]